 To make data strategic and actionable, there are a couple of critical steps that healthcare executives need to consider before providers can efficiently use their existing data assets to improve their no-show rates.
 Providers should look for a flexible, agnostic HIPAA-compliant platform, but they should also:

 Why let others decide what approach is best for your organization to reduce patient no-shows?
 With a flexible, digital, HIPAA-compliant solution, providers can:

 Utilize their existing scheduling data to create patient benchmarks

 Determine what patient strategies are best for reducing no-shows within their organization.

 With nearly 18 years of Healthcare IT product marketing experience, Alison Nicole Haughton has worked across the continuum of healthcare for companies such as IMS Health, Harvard Medical School, Parexel, and a variety of early stage healthcare companies implementing m-Health clinical.
-Ms. Haughton received her bachelor’s degree from American University, master’s from Tufts University School of Medicine/Emerson College, and did MPH course work at Boston University School of Medicine.
+Ms. Haughton received her bachelor’s degree from American University and master’s from Tufts University School of Medicine/Emerson College.